defencedigital/moduk-service-manual/src/your-community/product-and-delivery.md

   url: "/your-community/"
 ---

 Anyone working on digital products or services in Defence is welcome to join the product and delivery community.

-It is useful for:
+## Who you will meet

+In this community, you will meet:

 - product owners and managers
 - delivery managers
 - service owners
 - business analysts

-## Get involved

-There are a few easy ways to be part of the product and delivery community.

-### Slack channels
+## Slack channels

 Slack is a messaging service used by the Defence community.
-It can be downloaded as an app or used in your web browser.

-{{ component('inset-text', {
-  html: 'On a MODNET device, you can use Slack in your web browser.'
+On a MODNET device, you can use Slack in your web browser.
-}) }}

-#### Defence Digital Service Slack
+### Defence Digital Service Slack

 This is the place to ask quick questions about product management and delivery in Defence.